clrtrm/logbook/README.md

   - The slash `/` stands for the whole website content
   - Comments can be used
   - It is possible to list multiple robots with their own rules

+#### 2023-04-23
+- read [Why review code?](https://sophiebits.com/2018/12/25/why-review-code.html) by Sophie Alpert
+  - bus factor: the minimum number of team members that have to suddenly disappear from a project before the latter stalls due to a lack of knowledgeable or competent personnel

+#### 2023-04-13
+- **A/B testing:** a **variation** of a webpage or app is compared against a **control version**; statistical analysis is used to determine which one generates more engagement / performs better.
+- "*Testing one change at a time helps them pinpoint which changes had an effect on visitor behavior, and which ones did not.
+Over time, they can combine the effect of multiple winning changes from experiments to demonstrate the measurable improvement of a new experience over the old one*".
+[A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/), Optimizely.
+- **CRO:** conversion rate optimization